Daniela-Padilha/42_Net_Practice/README.md

 - **IPv4**: the old system, 32 bits, 4 numbers separated by dots (e.g., `192.168.1.204`)
 - **IPv6**: the upgrade, 128 bits, 8 groups of hexadecimal numbers (e.g., `2001:0db8:85a3::8a2e:0370:7334`).
-  There are roughly 340 undecillion IPv6 addresses—so we won't run out!
+  There are roughly 340 undecillion (36 zeros) IPv6 addresses—so we won't run out!

 ---